 The Iowa Injured Workers' Bill of Rights is a law that requires employers to obtain Workers' Compensation for their employees.
 These rights help to protect workers if they are injured while on the job.
-An Ames Workers' Compensation lawyer has the most up-to-date information on how this can affect you as an employee in Iowa.
+A Workers' Compensation lawyer has the most up-to-date information on how this can affect you as an employee in Iowa.

 Since each Iowa Workers' Compensation claim is different, consulting with a lawyer is the best way to determine your specific rights.